Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Fundamental NLP

-\item {\bf Robust formal reasoning.} Formal reasoning has long been a challenging task for neural networks.
-LLMs are far from complete mastery of formal tasks such as numerical reasoning \cite{stolfo-etal-2023-causal,miao-etal-2020-diverse}, logical reasoning \cite{jin-etal-2022-logical}, and causal inference \cite{jin2023causalbenchmark,jin2023large}, often making obvious mistakes \cite{goel-etal-2021-robustness,jin2020bert}.
-To this end, a robust model should know how to generalize.
-To robustly manage formal reasoning, one could explore a variety of directions, such as combining the strengths of neural networks and symbolic AI.
-A popular line of work has been to integrate external reasoning systems, such as calculators, python interpreters, knowledge retrieval from databases, or search engines \cite{schick2023toolformer,mialon2023augmented}.
+\paragraph{Complex reasoning.} Complex and multi-step reasoning has proven to be challenging for LLMs.
+For instance, LLMs still fall short in numerical reasoning \cite{stolfo-etal-2023-causal,miao-etal-2020-diverse}, logical reasoning \cite{jin-etal-2022-logical,eisape2023systematic}, grounded reasoning \cite{ignat2021whyact}, and causal inference \cite{jin2023causalbenchmark,jin2023large}, often making obvious mistakes \cite{goel-etal-2021-robustness,jin2020bert}.
+One reason for that is that the next-word prediction objective can easily encourage the LM to assign a high likelihood to invalid reasoning \cite{khalifa2023grace}.
+Even fully-supervised training over correct reasoning demonstrations does not solve the issue \cite{uesato2022solving}.
+While scaling seems to help, careful prompt engineering is still needed to tease out correct reasoning \cite{wei2022chain,fu2022complexity,zhou2022least,zhang2022automatic}.
+To build LLMs that are robust at reasoning, one could explore a variety of directions, such as combining the strengths of neural networks and symbolic AI.
+Another growing direction is the integration of LLMs with external reasoning tools, such as calculators, interpreters, database interfaces, or search engines \cite{schick2023toolformer,mialon2023augmented}.

-\item {\bf Grounded reasoning in the physical real world.} While current models generate coherent and contextually relevant responses, they often lack an understanding of the physical world and its constraints.
-This can lead to linguistically plausible responses that are nonsensical or unrealistic in practice.
-To address this issue, one direction is to explore ways to incorporate external knowledge sources, multimodal data, or simulated world scenarios to ground the reasoning skills of the models.